StewartLynch/Dev-Dynamic-Appplication-Message-Alerts/docs/index.md

 ### Updating the lastMessageId

-If I want to test the app out again, you can either go back and update that JSON object by providing a higher `id` value, or you can change the value stored in UserDefaults so that it is less than the value in your message id.
+If I want to test the app out again, you can either go back and update that JSON object by providing a higher `id` value, changing the apps version number, or you can change the value stored in UserDefaults so that it is less than the value in your message id.

 If you do not update the JSON, but still want to verify that all is well, you can either delete the current userDefaults and run again.
 However, you may have other values persisted in UserDefaults unrelated to this alert so deleting it may not be a great idea.
 What you can do, is update that single value by setting it back to some value lower than the id in the message json for this application.